veewee/veewee.github.io/app/_posts/2014-01-14-grand-opening.md

     This will first clean up all temporary files and validate your Jekyll site, javascript and compass files.
     When everything is good to go, it will build the static version of your website for distribution.
     The files in the distribution folder will be minimized and optimized for quick access.
+    After all actions are done, the optimized version will be pushed to your master branch, using the gh-pages tool in grunt.
 </p>
 ## Conclusion
 <p>